ikamensh/flynt/README.md

   --no-multiline        convert only single line expressions -ll LINE_LENGTH, --line-length LINE_LENGTH
                         for expressions spanning multiple lines, convert only if the resulting single line will fit into the line length limit.
 Default value is 88 characters.
-  -n, --dry-run         Do not change the file in-place.
-Useful when running
+  -d, --dry-run         Do not change the file in-place.
+Note that this must
-                        as a linting process.
+                        be used in conjunction with '--fail-on-change' when used for linting purposes.
   -tc, --transform-concats
                         Replace string concatenations (defined as + operations involving string literals) with f-strings.
 Available only if flynt is installed with 3.8+ interpreter.